 I’m not going to mention everything one needs, but quickly you would bring lots and lots of water and granola power bar type food to keep you going.
 Running out of energy in the middle with 2 hours to go is not smart.

 You must carry a repair tool kit that has a pump, spare tube and also the option of a patch for a flat tire.
 Include tools for tightening loose bolts and fixing your chain if it snaps on a hill, or else having to walk out 10km, with the bugs biting will teach you a few lessons. lol

 This kit can go under your seat in a pouch, or better yet in a small backpack that has a water bladder and room for a jacket, your phone, (GPS unit) ID, car keys, camera, a paper map and bug repellant…and wear a helmet!

-What you don’t need on the trail is money (where are you going to spend it?) or a kickstand, bike lock, saddle bags or sunglasses.
-Thought I would suggest clear safety glasses for those pointy branches.
+What you don’t need on the trail is money (where are you going to spend it?) or a kickstand, bike lock, saddlebags or sunglasses.
+Though I would suggest clear safety glasses for those pointy branches.

 Some of the trails on this site are remote and seldom travelled.
 Give yourself enough daylight.
 Be prepared!
 And tell someone where you are going.

 Where to Learn How to Mountain Bike Ride?